bombsquad-community/plugin-manager/README.md

 [![CI](https://github.com/bombsquad-community/plugin-manager/actions/workflows/ci.yml/badge.svg)](https://github.com/bombsquad-community/plugin-manager/actions/workflows/ci.yml)

-**Important:** For bombsquad version less than 1.7.37 (bombsquad version < 1.7.37), check below.
+**Important:** If you are not sure about which branch to see, check below.
-- for version 1.7.0 to 1.7.19 checkout the [api7](https://github.com/bombsquad-community/plugin-manager/tree/api7) branch.
+- for version 1.7.0 to 1.7.19 (which uses api 7), checkout the [api7](https://github.com/bombsquad-community/plugin-manager/tree/api7) branch.
-- for version 1.7.20 to 1.7.36 checkout the [api8](https://github.com/bombsquad-community/plugin-manager/tree/api8) branch.
+- for version 1.7.20 to 1.7.36 (which uses api 8), checkout the [api8](https://github.com/bombsquad-community/plugin-manager/tree/api8) branch.

 If you have version 1.7.37 or more (which uses api 9), proceed with the rest of the README here.

 -------------------------------

-# Plugin-Manager
+# Plugin Manager

 A plugin manager for the game - [Bombsquad](https://www.froemling.net/apps/bombsquad).
-Plugin manager is a plugin in itself, which makes further modding of your game more convenient by providing easier access to community created content.
+Plugin Manager is a plugin in and of itself, which makes further modding of your game more convenient by providing easier access to community created content.

 [![DownloadIcon]][DownloadLink]